Tricuspid atresia (TA) is a heart defect present at birth (congenital). It occurs

 Echocardiogram (echo).
 An echo uses sound waves to make a moving picture of

 the heart and heart valves.
-The diagnosis of tricuspid atresia will be made based on
+The diagnosis of TA will be made based on finding the

-oxygen measurements are taken in the heart chambers, the pulmonary artery, and the
+Blood pressure and oxygen measurements are taken in the heart chambers, the pulmonary

-aorta.
-Contrast dye is also injected to more clearly see the structures inside the
+artery, and the aorta.
+Contrast dye is also injected to more clearly see the

-heart.
-A heart cath is not often done to diagnose this condition but may be done
+structures inside the heart.
+A heart cath is not often done to diagnose this

-before surgery and in the initial treatment of the defect.
+condition.
+But it may be done before surgery and in the early treatment of the

-Your child will most likely be in the intensive care unit (ICU).
-Early medical treatment may include:
+child will most likely be in the intensive care unit (ICU).
+Early medical treatment

 - Supplemental oxygen or possibly a ventilator, to help with breathing